benedictaquino/cpp-primer/ch06/README.md

 int calc(const char*, const char*);
 ```

+**Solution:** The second declaration here is legal.
+The second `calc` will be called if the two arguments passed to `calc` in the function call are pointers to `const`.

 * (c)

 ```cpp
 int calc(char*, char*);
 int calc(char* const, char* const);
 ```

+**Solution:** The second declaration here is illegal.
+Top-level `const` is ignored in function calls.

 ## Section 6.7: Pointers to Functions